triton-inference-server/pytorch_backend/README.md

 The serialized representation of the model can be generated using PyTorch's [`torch.save()`](https://docs.pytorch.org/tutorials/beginner/saving_loading_models.html#id1) function to generate the `model.pt` file.
+Support for PyTorch's new [PT2 model archive package](https://docs.pytorch.org/docs/stable/user_guide/torch_compiler/export/pt2_archive.html) is currently in-development and can be tested as of Triton's 26.03 release.

 The model repository should look like: